cloudogu/velero/design/client-side-encryption_design.md

 If unencrypted backups exist when the feature is activated, they will stay unencrypted and can still be restored.
 Likewise, when the feature gets disabled, encrypted backups can still be decrypted.
-It is also possible to change the encryption key without loosing access to previous backups.
+It is also possible to change the encryption key without losing access to previous backups.
 This is due to the backups containing metadata about their encryption.
 If this metadata is absent, the backup is assumed to be unencrypted.
 Currently, this encryption status contains a flag whether the backup is encrypted, as well as the name of the secret containing the key it was encrypted with.
-In the future, the encryption status can be extended by the type of encryption without loosing backwards compatability by assuming the default to be AES.
+In the future, the encryption status can be extended by the type of encryption without losing backwards compatibility by assuming the default to be AES.

 There should be no breaking changes.